+Once the performance appraisal process is completed, the evaluation will be sent to the Administration Department, Human Resources Office, and placed in the employee's personnel file.

+Probationary Employees

-- Subd.
-(1) Once the performance appraisal process is completed, the evaluation will be sent to the Administration Department, Human Resources Office, and placed in the employee's personnel file. - Subd.
-(2) Probationary Employees - (a) Performance appraisals will be conducted on all probationary employees during and prior to completion of the probationary period, typically at 3 months and 6 months. - (b) The Department head or immediate supervisor is responsible for the appraisal. - (c) The performance appraisal will be completed according to Aitkin County's Performance Appraisal Program form.
+- (a) Performance appraisals will be conducted on all probationary employees during and prior to completion of the probationary period, typically a performance discussion at 3 months and a formal evaluation at 6 months. - (b) The Department head or immediate supervisor is responsible for the appraisal. - (c) The performance appraisal will be completed according to Aitkin County's Performance Appraisal Program form.